Hyperpneumatisation of mastoid air cells

 0 images remaining

-Excessive pneumatisation of the mastoid air cells extending along occipital bone including condyle, clivus, petrous apex on R. Loculated air collection in scalp overlapping parietal, occipital with internal septae.
+Excessive pneumatisation of the mastoid air cells extending along occipital bone including condyle, clivus, and right petrous apex.
+Loculated and septated air collection in the parieto-occipital scalp.

 Air pockets extending to extradural space at the craniovertebral junction, anterior to occipital condyle and through hypoglossal canal.
 Loculated septated collection in extradural space in parieto-occipital region causing mass effect on brain parenchyma.

-Partial empty sella syndrome (type 1) and CSF along optic nerve sheaths in keeping with benign intracranial HTN.
+The partial empty sella syndrome (type 1) and cerebrospinal fluid along optic nerve sheaths is a well known association with benign intracranial hypertension.